LefterisMal/Sports_Betting_Markets/README.md

 The Project in this folder contains the folowing subjects:

-1) Simple_Player_Props_model : An example of creating a sports' model from scratch based on extended actions data throught logistic and linear regressions.
+1) Simple_Player_Props_model.ipynb : An example of creating a sports' model from scratch based on extended actions data throught logistic and linear regressions.
 The target of the project is to calculate the coefficients of a model for calculating the portion of expected goals of players compared to their team based on their position and their individual stats.
 The data used contain the top 5 european leagues (Premier lEague, La Liga, Serie A, Bundesliga, Ligue 1) for the year 2017-2018.